A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: Relations to Markovian growth-fragmentation processes

-\begin{proof} Consider the selected fragment $X_*$ of a binary OU type growth-fragmentation characterized by $(\kappa, \dOU)$.
-It follows from Lemma~\ref{Ch4:lem:selected} that $\log X_*$ is an OU type process with cumulant $\kappa$.
-Combining Lemma~\ref{Ch4:lem:OU2} and Lemma~\ref{Ch4:lem:OU1}, we deduce that $\Xsd$ has the same finite dimensional distributions as a binary OU type growth-fragmentation characterized by $(\kappa, \dOU)$.
-We complete the proof by applying Theorem~\ref{Ch4:thm:mean} to $\Xsd$. \end{proof}
+A straightforward calculation shows that $\Xsd'$ has the same cumulant $\kappa$ as $Z$.
+Combining Proposition~\ref{Ch4:prop:OU1} and Lemma~\ref{Ch4:lem:OU2}, we deduce that $\Xsd'$ has the same finite-dimensional distributions as $\Xsd$.
+We complete the proof by applying Theorem~\ref{Ch4:thm:mean} to $\Xsd'$. \end{proof}